swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 extension TaskGroup {
   /// Add a child task to the group.
   ///
-  /// Returns true if the task was successfully added, false otherwise. mutating func spawn(
+  /// Returns true if the task was successfully spawned, false otherwise.
+  /// A cancelled group will reject any further additions of tasks into it. mutating func spawn(
       overridingPriority: Priority? = nil,
-      operation: @concurrent @escaping () async -> TaskResult ) async -> Bool
+      operation: @concurrent @escaping () async -> TaskResult ) -> Bool
 }

 extension ThrowingTaskGroup {
   mutating func spawn(
     overridingPriority: Priority? = nil,
-    operation: @concurrent @escaping () async throws -> TaskResult ) async -> Bool
+    operation: @concurrent @escaping () async throws -> TaskResult ) -> Bool
 }
 ```